 - September 10 presentation slides.

-- January 2025.
+- Jan.
+22, 2025.

 Public meeting opportunities

-The Air Pollution Control Division hosts public meetings on priority air toxics and associated regulatory requirements.
+The air division hosts public meetings on air toxics and associated regulatory requirements.
 Registration is required.

 Air Quality Control Commission rulemaking and informational hearing schedules

-- Request for rulemaking: May 15 - 16, 2025.
+Request for rulemaking: May 15-16, 2025.

-- Topic: The division will request that the Air Quality Control Commission set a hearing to consider revisions to Regulation Number 30.
+- The division will request that the Air Quality Control Commission set a hearing to consider revisions to Regulation Number 30.
 The revisions would address the health-based standards for the adopted priority air toxic contaminants, as required by HB22-1244.

 Contact us